Oshri Cohen: Career

+He had an early film role, playing the titular character in Bonjour Monsieur Shlomi (2003).
+He received an Ophir Award nomination for his portrayal of Shlomi.

+In 2005, he starred in Campfire.
+The story is set in 1981, telling the story of woman seeking to join an Israeli settlement on the West Bank, despite the protests of her teenage daughter.

+In 2006, he joined the cast of the popular Israeli telenovela, HaShir Shelanu alongside stars such as Ran Danker.

 In 2007 Cohen starred in the Israeli war film Beaufort, which tells the true story of the last unit of soldiers on the legendary Beaufort outpost.
+He received an Ophir Award nomination for Best Actor for his role.

 He has also starred in Lost Islands (2008) and Lebanon (2009), which won the Golden Lion at the 66th Venice International Film Festival.

 Cohen play guest role of Igal in the fifth season of the American TV series Homeland.